nloadholtes/heroicinspiration.com/_posts/2017-12-22-best-stoic-books.md

 This book is not as easy to read as The Obstacle Is The Way.
 The translation by Gregory Hays does a great job of putting the words of Marcus Aurelius into "modern" English.
 But the text can read like a like college text book at times.
 There are plenty of quotable passages in the book, but occasionally there will be a wall of text that requires a more than a quick scan to comprehend.

+---
+*Please note: The links on this page are affiliate links and we will make a small commission from any purchases.
+We appreciate your support and understanding.*